mikeasilva/handbook-diff/markdown/general-handbook.md

 		Latter-day Saints meet together to worship, edify each other, and teach and learn the gospel.

 		---](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng#title_number11)

+		- [#### 29.2.9.
+Easter and Christmas

+		Latter-day Saints meet together to worship, edify each other, and teach and learn the gospel.

+		---](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng#p_khBpx)

 	+ 29.3.
 Stake Meetings